Covid-19 Camp Update

 • What should my camper bring with them every day?

 It depends on what type of camp your camper is enrolled in.
-Full day campers will need to bring a nut-free snack, water bottle, bathing suit, sunscreen and a lunch if they’re not enrolled in our lunch program (link to lunch program page).
-Half day campers will need to bring a nut-free snack, water bottle, change of clothes, sunscreen and a bathing suit on Fridays.
-Towels are complimentary & provided by the Escape Resort.
+Full day campers will need to bring a peanut-free snack, water bottle, bathing suit, sunscreen and a lunch if they’re not enrolled in our lunch program.
+Click here to view our Lunch Menu!
+Half day, mid-day care campers will need to bring a peanut-free snack, water bottle, change of clothes, sunscreen and a bathing suit on Monday, Wednesday and Fridays.
+We encourage campers to bring their own towels.
 Make sure to label all your campers belongings!

 • What is your Tax ID #?